matrix-org/synapse/docs/admin_api/user_admin_api.md

 The following actions are performed when deactivating an user:

-- Try to unpind 3PIDs from the identity server
+- Try to unbind 3PIDs from the identity server
 - Remove all 3PIDs from the homeserver
 - Delete all devices and E2EE keys
 - Delete all access tokens